Avaiga/taipy-getting-started-gui/step_06/ReadMe.md

     ```

 The configuration is the same. `cacheabable=True` are added to the output Data Nodes that we want to be cached.

-Creation of three different scenarios with different creation dates and names.
+Here we create three different scenarios with different creation dates and names.
+Scenario 1 and scenario 2 belongs to the same cycle.

 ```python